-Our products have a long Best Before date.
+Our products have a long Best Before date (24 months from date of manufacture).
 Best before means that even if this date has expired, the product cannot do you harm; it will not present at its best but will still be fine.

 Are your ingredients Organic?

 The quinoa is all organic but sadly, due to cost restraints, our other ingredients are not.

 What can I do with dukkah?

 There are so many healthy recipes that you can make using dukkah.
 It’s great as a Gluten Free crumbing – simply dip your chicken, fish etc into the dukkah and then fry or bake in the oven.
 You don’t need as heavy a crumbing as you do with breadcrumbs – really delicious.

 The traditional way to have dukkah is to dip chunks of crusty bread in to good olive oil then into the dukkah – great healthy alternative to a dip.

 Sprinkle your salads with dukkah to give them more texture and flavour.

 I love dukkah sprinkled on top of soups, cauliflower cheese and even pizza!